benzrf/parthial/README.rst

     # part of the default_globals scope
     # suppresses evaluation of its arguments (quotes them)
     @built_in(default_globals, 'if', quotes=True)
-    def lisp_if(self, env, cond, i, t):
+    def lisp_if(self, ctx, cond, i, t):
-        cond = env.eval(cond)
+        cond = ctx.eval(cond)
         if cond:
-            return env.eval(i)
+            return ctx.eval(i)
         else:
-            return env.eval(t)
+            return ctx.eval(t)

 Serialization
 ~~~~~~~~~~~~~

 PyYAML serializers and deserializers are provided for all Lisp value types, as
-well as for definition contexts (built-ins are serialized by name, so a global
+well as for definition environments (built-ins are serialized by name, so a
-scope must be supplied at deserialization).
-Allocation limitations are kept
+global scope must be supplied at deserialization).
+Allocation limitations are
-track of across serializtion, so it's safe and easy to give users a persistent
+kept track of across serializtion, so it's safe and easy to give users a
-mutable environment.
+persistent mutable environment.

 Shortcomings
 ------------